anandvn/QBSampleGenerator/README.md

 ## Purpose
 Generate Samples to be used in Machine Learning Models from a Quickbooks datafile.
 Quickbooks desktop allows a user to "attach" documents to records as they are posted to Quickbooks.
-This allows use to create labeled samples using the data already human verified inside Quickbooks.
+This allows us to create labeled samples using the data that has already been human verified.

 ### Credits
 * ProgressBar https://gist.github.com/DanielSWolf